 It was one of those days that the thought of eating the same dishes over and over again was dreadful.
 Don’t you sometimes want to eat something different besides that mac and cheese, or the burger with fries?
 Perhaps some fish soup or tasty pho would be perfect now?
 What about masala with a twist?
 No chicken nor fish, but lobster?
-It’s a lobster masala.
+It’s a lobster masala!
 Are you ready for such deliciousness?
-Let that eastern experience hit your taste buds.
+Let that eastern experience hit your taste buds soon.

-The adventure for discovery of new flavors is never ending.
-Its trade started in 2000 BCE between South Asia and Middle East.
-However everything changed when the Europeans arrived in Asia, and from then on the spices were spread throughout the world.
+The adventure for discovery of new flavors is never ending since it started.
+Its trade began in 2000 BCE between South Asia and Middle East.
+Everything changed when the Europeans arrived in Asia, and from then on the spices were spread throughout the world.
 Thanks to the Age of Discovery, today we can savor a variety of beautiful spices that can transport us to the Middle East and Eastern Asia without leaving our kitchen.
 The feeling you get when the first spoon of curry hits your taste buds is hard to forget.
-This feeling can be even more intense if you try a mixture of different spices and/or herbs.
+This feeling can be even more intense if you try adding different spices and/or herbs.

 The taste of a single spice, such as nutmeg, is unique and can only be topped by a mixture of several spices and/or herbs.
 A mixture of different herbs, such as savory, marjoram, rosemary, thyme, oregano, and other herbs make up for the famous Herbes de Provence.
 It is very well known all over the world, which ends up adding a special touch to grilled meat and hot oils.
 Masala, as many of us know, is a typical spice used in India for chicken, fish and vegetables.
 What is unknown to many people is that like Herbes de Provence, masala also a mixture of different spices and other ingredients.

 Today a surprise is in store for you, a lobster masala full of personality.
-I find lobster has very little taste to it, and I thought a masala would do some good to it.
-The masala used for this recipe has coriander, turmeric, chili, black pepper, salt, curry leaf, fenugreek, dry ginger, garlic, cumin seed, cloves, cardamom, cinnamon and nutmace.
-Let the taste of turmeric, chili, curry, and garlic come together to take you to back India.
+Lobster has very little taste, at least that is what I personally think, and I thought a masala would do some good to it.
+The masala used for this recipe had ingredients such as: coriander, turmeric, chili, black pepper, salt, curry leaf, fenugreek, dry ginger, garlic, cumin seed, cloves, cardamom, cinnamon and nutmace, so get ready for some deliciousness.
+The taste of turmeric, chili, curry, and garlic come together to take you to back India.

 - 4 large cooked lobsters